Create conda package with conda-forge

 https://anaconda.org/conda-forge/<package-name>

-.Done!
-Your package can be now installed using
+).Done!
+Your package can now be installed using

 conda install <package-name>